florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-09-azure-function-python-ml-part-5.markdown

           az storage file upload --path ${{ env.PREVIOUS_MODEL_NAME }} --account-name ${{ env.STORAGE_ACCOUNT_NAME }} --share-name ${{ env.FILE_SHARE_NAME }} --source /tmp/current-model
 ```

+We can now train, deploy, and roll back our model independently.

 # Consumming the model
 The simpler way to use the generated model is to mount the Azure File Share as a folder in our Azure Function.
 In that case, the model will be accessible directly as a file by the application.

 ## Mount File Share
 You must use a terminal or a [Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/overview) to run the command line mounting the Azure File Share under the Azure Function.
 This command needs to be run once.
-In our case the File Share will be mounted on the default 'Production' slot but can also be mounted on the 'staging' slot is needed.
+In our case, the File Share will be mounted on the default **Production** slot only.
 ```
 az webapp config storage-account add --account-name azfctpythonmlmodel --access-key <access-key> --custom-id models --share-name "models" --storage-type AzureFiles --resource-group az-fct-python-ml_group --name az-fct-python-ml --mount-path "/models"
 ```

 > More information on this command [here](https://learn.microsoft.com/en-us/cli/azure/webapp/config/storage-account?view=azure-cli-latest#az-webapp-config-storage-account-add).

 Then restart the Function.
-It is not possible to retrieve mounted files on Azure function from the Azure Portal but it is from the CLI or API.
+It is impossible to retrieve Azure Function mounted files from the Azure Portal.

 ## Update the application
 Models are now available under the folder `/models`.
 Consequently, the only element to update in the application is the model path.
-To be generic, and allow testing, we will use environment variable in place of hard coding the path.
+We will use environment variables to be generic and allow testing instead of hard coding the path.

 Update the `function_app.py` [file](https://github.com/florian-vuillemot/az-fct-python-ml/blob/main/part-5/function_app.py) and propagate those changes to the `test.py` [file](https://github.com/florian-vuillemot/az-fct-python-ml/blob/main/part-5/test.py):
 ```